 The line between professional and amateur is often blurred.

 And with the advent of new technologies, it’s becoming even more blurry.
 More people than ever before are turning to paid services for tasks that they used to do themselves: building a website, taking pictures, editing videos.
 And yet there’s still a huge difference between an amateur and a professional who has honed his or her skills over time.
-For example:

 • Professionals communicate clearly and efficiently; amateurs may not know how to articulate what they want to be done (or worse—they don’t even know what they want).